Introduction

 No, it’s not safe to drive a car once the airbags have deployed.
 Airbags work alongside your seatbelt as a safety system.
 When they are deployed, your vehicle no longer offers the same protection in case of another crash.

-Even if your car appears drivable, the airbag warning light and damage to the steering wheel or dashboard can affect its safety and performance.
+Even if your car appears to be drivable, the airbag warning light and damage to the steering wheel or dashboard can compromise its safety and performance.
 Also, some provinces in Canada, including Ontario, require you to get an inspection if your car has major safety defects before it can be legally sold or driven.

 That’s why many people choose to sell their car to a scrap yard or auto recycler after an accident.
 It’s a safer and easier option.